dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### dialog Objects Array

-The actual conversation which occurred over text, audio or video that was captured, is contained in the dailog Objects Array.
+The actual conversation which occurred over text, audio or video that was captured, is contained in the dialog Objects Array.

 * dialog: "Dialog[]" (optional)